NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 Twenty-two lawyers at that rate is about C$3,500 per month or C$42,000 per year in software, before deployment and training.
 A NetDocuments firm at the same headcount runs roughly the same total, with the ndMAX SKU substituting for the iManage AI SKU.

+Every licensing model on this page was built by Mike Pearlstein, CISSP, from quotes our clients actually signed.
 Sizing the right Copilot and DMS-AI license stack for your firm?
 Get a custom IT cost analysis →

 The 9-step deployment rollout

 1. Assess current DMS, Microsoft 365 tenant, and AI policy posture.
-Confirm tenant region, DMS region, current Copilot license footprint, and whether an AI acceptable-use policy is in place (see the LSO AI policy template guide for the policy floor).
+Confirm tenant region, DMS region, current Copilot license footprint, and whether an AI acceptable-use policy is in place (see the LSO AI policy template guide for the policy baseline).

 3. Run a tenant audit.
 Inventory SharePoint sites, Teams, OneDrive shares, and matter folders.
 Identify oversharing through the SharePoint Advanced Management oversharing report.
 The audit work mirrors what we wrote up in Microsoft 365 Copilot oversharing for Canadian SMBs.